phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 ```

 ### Long Mode check
 Now we can use CPUID to check whether Long Mode can be used.
-I'm gonna use code from [OSDev][Long Mode detection] again:
+I will use code from [OSDev][Long Mode detection] again:

 ```nasm
 check_long_mode: